eugenia1984/english/glossary.md

 - **To see new faces joining the team**: is often used in a professional or group setting.
 It means that someone is happy or pleased to welcome new members to a group or team.
 New faces is a friendly way to refer to new people or members.

 - **to support** means to provide help or assistance to someone.
 It's about making sure team members have what they need to succeed.

+- **training session** is a period of time dedicated to learning new skills or information.
+It's like a class.
+For instance, attending a training session on communication means going to a class to learn about communication.

 ---